 If you love bananas, you’ll love these gluten free banana crepes!
 These crepes are good many ways: roll them up for a hand-held banana pudding snack!
 Or roll up your favorite berries, yogurt, or a drizzle of maple sugar.
 Any way you eat them, I promise they won’t disappoint!
 Directions: In a small mixing bowl,Continue reading “Gluten Free Banana Crepes”

 I’m so happy to say that Gidjie and the Wolves is currently featured on Cynthia Leitich Smith’s Cynsations Blog’s Native Voices: Tashia Hart on Gidjie and the Wolves.
 Gichii miigwech, Kim, for the interview!
 Kim Rogers is a writer & poet from the Wichita and Affiliated Tribes.

-Red Lake Reservation, 1946.
-This short film touches briefly about farming, art–featuring artist Patrick Robert DesJarlait–as well as fishing and logging.
-The Narration in this film isn’t geared towards an Anishinaabeg audience, and was at times hard to listen to, but I did enjoy seeing the people living life in 1946.
+Here is a video from 1946 filmed on the Red Lake Reservation.
+It talks about farming, art–features Patrick DesJarlait Sr.–as well as fishing, and logging.
+The narration clearly isn’t geared towards an Anishinaabeg audience, and is at times hard to listen to.
+However, I did enjoy seeing the people living life in 1946.
 Continue reading